 Phoenix, Taliesin West.
 The morning is dedicated to Taliesin West, Wright’s desert camp and means of escape from Wisconsin winters.
 The tour includes desert shelters, performance spaces and offices.
 The afternoon is free back at the hotel.
 Overnight Phoenix.

 La Jolla, Palos Verdes, Los Angeles.
 In La Jolla, visit Louis Kahn’s magisterial Salk Institute (1958), designed to create an inspiring space in which to carry out scientific research: pozzolanic concrete, travertine marble, oak, and, above all, natural light.
-In the afternoon, drive north to Los Angeles with a detour to the Palos Verdes Peninsula.
-Wayfarer’s Chapel (1951), the most highly acclaimed work by Lloyd Wright Jr, has a spectacular ocean setting; a perfect integration of architecture and landscape.
-First of four nights in Downtown Los Angeles.
+In the afternoon, drive north to the Palos Verdes Peninsula for the timber and glass Wayfarer’s Chapel (Lloyd Wright, 1951), designed, with a spectacular ocean setting, by Frank Lloyd Wright’s son.
+First of four nights in Los Angeles.

-Los Angeles: Santa Monica, West Hollywood.
-Drive out to beachside Santa Monica to see Frank Gehry’s own house (exterior only), a reworking of a conventional Californian suburban residence.
-Up above in Pacific Palisades, visit the house-cum-studio of Charles and Ray Eames (Case Study No. 8, 1948): prefabricated cabins, colour panels, glass, in a meadow with ocean views.
-Meier’s hilltop Getty Center, an astonishing sequence of travertine, glass and steel structures interspersed with courtyards and gardens; modernist objectives of space and light dictate but the effect is overwhelmingly contemporary.
-Free time to see the extensive art collections and immaculate gardens.
+Los Angeles: Santa Monica, Pacific Palisades, Brentwood.
+Drive to Venice Beach to see Frank Gehry’s Norton House and Chiat/Day buildings.
+Up the coast in Pacific Palisades, visit the house-cum-studio of Charles & Ray Eames (Case Study 8, 1949), lightweight steel frame, coloured panels, glass, in a meadow with ocean views, as well as Pierre Koenig’s Schwartz House (1996), his last completed building.
+Richard Meier’s hilltop Getty Center (1997) is an astonishing sequence of multi-level travertine, glass and steel structures interspersed with courtyards and gardens; modernist objectives of space and light dictate but the effect is overwhelmingly contemporary.
 Overnight Los Angeles.

 Downtown Los Angeles.
-Downtown is spread over an extensive, often hilly, grid, nevertheless today provides a rare opportunity to dispense with vehicular transport and walk.
+Downtown is spread over an extensive, hilly grid, nevertheless today provides a rare opportunity to walk.
 See the intricate Bradbury Building (1893) and Moneo’s Cathedral (2002) of gargantuan proportions flooded with warm light.
 Close by are the Walt Disney Concert Hall (Gehry, 2003), Isozaki’s Museum of Contemporary Art (1983) and The Broad (Diller Scofidio + Renfro, 2015).
-Free time here to see the excellent collection of post-war and contemporary art.
+Free time here to see the excellent collection of postwar and contemporary art.
+Afternoon excursion to Koenig’s Stahl House (Case Study House 22, 1960).
+With its glass-and-steel construction, it is one of the most famous examples of the Case Study House programmes’s principles and aesthetics.
 Overnight Los Angeles.

 San Francisco, Berkeley.
-A morning walk includes the Hallidie Building, the world’s first glass-curtain-walled structure (Willis Polk, 1918), Frank Lloyd Wright’s Morris Gift Shop (1948), a prototype for the New York Guggenheim and the newly expanded San Francisco Museum of Modern Art (Mario Botta, 1995; Snøhetta, 2016).
+A morning walk includes the Hallidie Building, almost the world’s first glass-curtain-walled structure (Willis Polk, 1918), Frank Lloyd Wright’s Morris Gift Shop (1948), a prototype for the New York Guggenheim and the newly expanded San Francisco Museum of Modern Art (Mario Botta, 1995; Snøhetta, 2016).
 Time to visit the collection independently.
-Drive mid-afternoon to the university town of Berkeley.
-Bernard Maybeck’s First Church of Christ the Scientist (1910) is an almost fairy-tale construction, incongruously tucked between the modern halls of residence.
+Cross the Bay to university town of Berkeley.
+Bernard Maybeck’s First Church of Christ the Scientist (1910) is an almost fairy tale construction using industrial materials, incongruously tucked between the modern halls of residence.
 Overnight San Francisco.

-Flights with British Airways London–Phoenix, San Francisco–London (aircraft: Boeing 747); and from Phoenix to San Diego with American Airlines (Boeing 737); 1st-class rail travel from LA to San Francisco; private coach throughout; hotel accommodation as described below; all breakfasts, 1 lunch and 7 dinners with wine, water and coffee (this includes lunch and dinner on the train, plus meals on flights); all admission charges; all tips; all state and airport taxes; the services of the lecturer and tour manager and guides on site.
+Flights (Economy Class) with British Airways London–Phoenix, San Francisco–London (aircraft: Boeing 747); from Phoenix to San Diego with American Airlines (Boeing 737); and from Los Angeles to San Francisco with Delta (Boeing 737); private coach throughout; hotel accommodation as described below; all breakfasts, 7 dinners with wine, water and coffee (meals are also provided on flights); all admission charges; all tips; all state and airport taxes; the services of the lecturer and tour manager and guides on site.

 British citizens can enter the USA without a visa by applying for a visa waiver online.
 We will advise on this.
 If you have travelled to Iran, Iraq, Sudan or Syria since March 2011 you are not eligible for the waiver and will need to apply for a visa.